St. Peter's Anglican Church

 stewardship & fundraising/planning committee co-chair

-Join us every Sunday as we know christ and make him known
+Join us every Sunday as we seek to know christ and make him known